 - After the COVID-19 outbreak and the increase in unemployment there was an increased demand for payment holidays and to temporarily pay interest only.
-This has now normalized. - · The graph on the bottom right shows monthly data for granted applications to pay interest only for a limited period.
+This has now normalized.
+The option for payment holidays was closed in April 2021 - · The graph on the bottom right shows monthly data for granted applications to pay interest only for a limited period.